fmager/real-time/m0_introduction/s0_intro_to_computing.md

 ### Cross-Platform APIs
 [OpenGL](https://en.wikipedia.org/wiki/OpenGL) and
 [Vulkan](https://en.wikipedia.org/wiki/Vulkan) are cross platform.
 OpenGL hasn't seen any updates for a while.
 Vulkan on the other hand is a low level, but generally popular API.
 It puts a lot of responsibility on to the programmer, but works on Windows and Linux, as well as Intel, Nvidia and AMD GPUs.
-It even works fairly decently on Apple devices thanks to [MoltenVK](https://moltengl.com/moltenvk/).
-Another cross-platform tool is
+It even works fairly decently on Apple devices thanks to [MoltenVK](https://moltengl.com/moltenvk/) Another cross-platform tool is [wgpu](https://wgpu.rs/), mentioned earlier.
-[wgpu](https://wgpu.rs/), introduced earlier.
 It is also the one that will be used in the guide for GPU code.

 ### Compute APIs
 Some GPU APIs are not for graphics, such as [CUDA](https://en.wikipedia.org/wiki/CUDA) [OpenCL](https://en.wikipedia.org/wiki/OpenCL).
 OpenCL is cross-platform (works on all GPUs), as well as compiling to FPGAs, DSPs and parallelized CPU code.
 On the other hand CUDA is just for Nvidia GPUs.
 CUDA is widely used in scientific computing and mostly dominates academia.
 Both CUDA and OpenCL have their kernels written in a specialized version of C++.